Gharbaoui/fpga_uart_module/README.md

 #### Disclaimer
-I'm not going into depth with all the stuff so if you didn't understand it's probably not explained that much cuz i have assumed that you are not absolutely beginner and for now **I intend only to read**
+I'm not going into depth with all the stuff so if you didn't understand it's probably not explained that much cuz i have assumed that you are not absolutely beginner, BTW sometimes I'll put samples and if you see problem in them it's probably true, because sometimes i intend to put error then fix it down there, so just keep going you'll probably reach when it was fixed, and I do that because I don't want to jump, i want to build to it

 #### UART theory
 uart is protocol that allows for data transmission there's multiple configuration i intend to implement